GraceLoggins/SparcElectric/docs/technical.md

 ### Test-bed Future Directions and Updates

+- Testing of different query execution plans and adjustment of indexes (and the columns participating in them) where necessary.
+(Taking the time to check indexing for queries, instead of our single columns FKs).
+- Before customer expansion and before the addition of meter reading, SparcElectric will need to consider how to handle partitioning (&filegroups).
+- In conjunction with partitioning, SparcElectric will need to weigh the benefits and any drawbacks of implementing columnstore indexes on the largest tables in its non-standard implementation.
 - Implement the Electric Delivery (Metering) data simulation.
 Add simulated near real-time meter reads, as SparcElectric migrates from its existing analog and AMR meters to fully digital and near-real-time data collection.
 - Implement the Grid Storage data simulation.
 Add the entities and simulation of grid storage, interaction with outside vendors, and grid loss to the test-bed.
 - Alter the methods of randomizing the data, to bring it more in line with what a real power company would experience.